aeolyus/pastry/README.md

 # pastry
-A command line tool to interact with multiple pastebin backends.
+A sweet command line tool to interact with multiple pastebin backends.